 Nadezhda Petrova, professional tennis player

-She was born on June 8, 1982 in Moscow, Soviet Union.
-Nadezhda’s father Viktor was a hammer thrower, and her mother won a bronze medal at the 1976 Montreal Olympics in the 400 meter relay.
-At the age of 8 Nadezhda started playing tennis and was the winner of the 1998 French Open championship.
-In 1999 she became a professional tennis player.
+Pretty girl was born on June 8, 1982 in Moscow, Soviet Union.
+Her father Viktor was a hammer thrower, and her mother won a bronze medal at the 1976 Montreal Olympics in the 400-meter relay.
+Unfortunately, her mother died in a car accident in 2013.

 The Russian woman has opened her own company in the U.S. named Petrova Dream Team (charitable activities to help children).